Meet the winner of our competition to design the Radio Times Royal Wedding cover

 Tower College, Rain Hill

-St Josephs Catholic School, London
+St Joseph’s Catholic School, London

 Beckford Primary School

-St Hildas School, Hertfordshire
+St Hilda’s School, Hertfordshire

 St Pauls C E Academy, West Midlands